Bionif92/Cursos-de-Programacion/React/React.md

 )
 ````

-This will cause an infinte loop, because it will change the state all the time when you try to access the position
+This will cause an infinte loop, because it will change the state when it finish to get the location

 ### Using useEffect for Handling (Some) Side Effects